-The costs above are the basic cost to meet a cat’s 5 Welfare Needs and you could spend much more over the course of a cat’s lifetime, especially if they need ongoing vet care not covered by your pet insurance.
+The costs above are the basic minimum required to meet a cat’s 5 Welfare Needs and you could spend much more throughout a cat’s lifetime, especially if they have expensive tastes or need ongoing vet care that isn’t covered by your pet insurance.

 Here’s how we worked out the estimated minimum lifetime cost of caring for a cat: